ThandieRmane/Google-Business-Intelligence-Professional-Certificate/README.md

 The days with highest repeat calls were Monday, Wednesday and Tuesday.

-*Recommendations*
+*Recommendations* <br>
-1. Ensure experienced and fully trained staff is on duty from Monday to Wednesday.
+1. Ensure experienced and fully trained staff is on duty from Monday to Wednesday.<br>
-2. Allocate all calls related to internet and wifi as well as technical troubleshooting to experienced and fully trained staff.
+2. Allocate all calls related to internet and wifi as well as technical troubleshooting to experienced and fully trained staff.<br>
 3. Request customer feedback after all repeat calls, providing more details on how the problem could have been resolved better.